Skip to content

 Motivations for energy efficiency

-The primary motivation for Chapman Robinson & Moore was exploring what they could do to reduce their carbon footprint as a business.
-At the time, they were taking a holistic look at the impact of their business in various areas, and this included their office premises.
+The primary motivation for Chapman Robinson & Moore was to explore ways to reduce their carbon footprint as a business.
+They were taking a holistic look at the impact of their operations, including their office premises.

 “We were very conscious of our carbon footprint as a business , and what we can do about environmental issues.”